Ahket-net/docs/MD/CADET Reference Manual.md

 CADET stands for _Cryptographic Attestation Documentation and Evidence Technology_.
 It defines the basic elements and structure used by Ahket Inc to define and interact with attestations.

-We will discuss the elements of the CADER in the following sections.
+Elements of CADET will be described and explained in the following sections.

 ## User Identifier

-A user is an entity that can be an organization or a person.
+- A "user" is an entity, which can be an organization or a person, that uses the Ahket.
-The entity must have a cryptographic public-private key pair (IDS and SK):
+- A user must have a cryptographic public-private key pair (IDS and SK):
    - Identity Seal (IDS):
       - The public key.
       - This is the user's identifier.
    - Secret Key (SK).
       - The private key.

-A key pair is used for cryptographic operations, such as digital signature.
+- The key pair is used for cryptographic operations, such as digital signature.

 ## Proof of Attestation (POA)

 **Definition**:\
-POA is an incontrovertible evidence that an entity ('signer'), which is identified by an IDS, has made a formal attestation to a 'claim'.
+POA is an incontrovertible evidence that an entity ("signer")---identified by an IDS, has made a formal attestation to a "claim".

-**Description**:\
+**Description**:
-POA serves as a compelling evidence that a signer has committed to a claim.
+- POA serves as a compelling evidence that a signer has committed to a claim.
-E.g., the digital signature of a message that affirms the message's authenticity.
+   - An example for POA is the digital signature of a message that affirms the message's authenticity.
-Any entity can "verify" that the signer attested a claim using the POA.
-POA might require a fee payment to do the verification.
+- Any entity can "verify" that a specific signer attested a claim using a POA.
+- POA might require a fee payment to do the verification.

 **Attributes**:
-- `Type`: The category of the POA.
+- `Type`: The type of the POA.
 There are two types: `SIG` and `DDS`.
 - `ID`: A unique alpha-numeral identifier associated with each instance of a POA.
 - `IDS`: The public key of the signer that created the POA.
-We can refer to IDS or signer interchangeably.
+   - "IDS" and "signer" can be used interchangeably.

 **Public Methods**:
+- `getVerificationFee()`:\
-- `getVerificationFee()`: Returns the `VerificationFee` value required for verification.
+   Returns the `VerificationFee` value required for verification.

 **Creation**:
-- `CreatePOA(POAType, SK, claim)`: Creates and returns a POA, where `SK` is the private key of `IDS`.
+- `CreatePOA(POAType, SK, claim)`:\
+  Creates and returns a POA, where `SK` is the private key of `IDS`.
 Its exact implementation depends on `POAType`.

 ### The Two Types of POA

-There are two types of POA used in CADET.
+There are two types of POA used in CADET: SIG and DDS.

 #### Digital Signature (SIG)

-**Description**: \
+**Description**:\
-This is the common digital signature created by a public-private key pair.
-There are no fees to verify a SIG.
+This is the commonly known digital signature created by a public-private key pair.
+A SIG does not require any fees for verification.

 **Creation**:
-- `CreatePOA(SIG, SK, claim)` creates an instant of PAO whose `Type` is `SIG` and `ID` is the result of the common digital signing function `sign(date, IDS)`.
+- `CreatePOA(SIG, SK, claim)`:\
+   The function creates an instant of PAO whose `Type` is `SIG` and `ID` is the result of the common digital signing function `sign(date, IDS)`.
+- `CreateSIG(SK, claim)`:\
-- `CreateSIG(SK, claim)` is the same as `CreatePOA(POAType, SK, claim)`.
+   This function is the same as `CreatePOA(POAType, SK, claim)`.

-**Methods**: \
+**Methods**:\
-The method `verify(claim,time)` returns the result of the common digital signature verification `verify(claim,POA.IDS,POA.ID)`, regardless of `time`.
+The method `verify(claim,time)` returns the result of the commonly known digital signature verification `verify(claim,POA.IDS,POA.ID)`, regardless of value of the `time` parameter.

-**Notation**: \
+**Notation**:\
 A signature created for a specific `claim` and signer `IDS` can be noted as `SIG[claim,IDS]`.
 This means that this signature is created by the `SK` associated with that `IDS`.
 Given that, the common digital signature verification function `verify(claim,IDS,SIG[claim,IDS])` is always `True`.